TheAwkwardAdult/life-of-an-awkward-adult/2018-04-27-Apathy-and-Entropy.md

-“Nobody ever takes note of [my advice], because it’s not the answer they wanted to hear,” Martin said.
-“What they want to hear is ‘Here’s how you get an agent, here’s how you write a script,’… but I always say, ‘Be so good they can’t ignore you.’ ”
+_“Nobody ever takes note of [my advice], because it’s not the answer they wanted to hear,” Martin said.
+“What they want to hear is ‘Here’s how you get an agent, here’s how you write a script,’… but I always say, ‘Be so good they can’t ignore you.’ ”_

+The new college life looks so exciting and over-whelming.
+We start slacking.
+After having being grinded since the time we started our education, this new freedom seems sweet.
+If not guided properly they tend to end up lost and just follow the crowd in the fear of being not left behind.

 As a fresher in a university, a lot of students are bored, available and ambitious, which according to Cal Newport is a dangerous combination.

-The new college life looks so exciting and over-whemling.
-We slack.
-After having being grinded since the time we started our education, this new freedom smells sweet.
-If not guided properly they tend to end up lost and just follow the crowd in the fear of being not left behind.

 The 4 years of university is the time when one should explore all the posibilities available to him/her and actually start working on it.
 While in there, we come across 2 kind of people:
 1. The academically enagaged students- who are still in the trance of joint exams and boards are enagaged in bringing top marks.
 2. The passionate buds: these people are the lucky ones who have found their true calling and work towards it and some of them bragging about it too.
 3. The lost souls: These people have realised the scam of getting good marks and have given up on academics.
 But nevertheless they fancy passion but are lost just the same.

 I being a lost soul was blinded by the passion hypothesis.
 But how do we know our true calling?
 I tried my hands on a couple of things but nothing seem to interest me.
-Sonne or later I gave up.
-While in the mean time, there were these passionate buds doing just good.
+Sonner or later I gave up.

 The reason I am writing this blog post is because when I was a kind, I desperately wanted some help and guidance but I couldn't.
 So I researched a lot, surfed the net, and came across just what I needed.
 This blog post came so late because I had to read a whole book to finish this off.
-Today I write about what I learnt from this book, which I could recommend everyone to read, "SO good they can't ignore." by Cal Newport.
+Today I write about what I learnt from this book, which I could recommend everyone to read, "So good they can't ignore." by Cal Newport.

-If you want realistic path towards a meaningful and engaging life and be freed of the catchphrases like, "follow your pasion" and "do what you love" , the catch phrases that spawn the career confusion that afflicts so many today, this post is for you.
+_"If you want realistic path towards a meaningful and engaging life and be freed of the catchphrases like, "follow your pasion" and "do what you love" , the catch phrases that spawn the career confusion that afflicts so many today, "_ this post is for you.
 If you are a book-worm and have time to spare, I would rather recommend you give this book a read.

 Rule #1 **Don't follow your passion.** dismisses passion hypothesis.
 _Just something I was wanting to hear?_
+This rule dismisses the passion hypothesis that you should just follow your passion.
+Not everyone is born with an inborn aim or know what they want to do in thier life from the first day.
+One may agrue that people with passion seems to always succeed in life compared to those who didn't have any passion for example Steve Jobs.
+But if you go into details about how these successful people actually became so, you will see each of them follows the same set of pattern instead of just waking up one day and finding thier true calling, which will be discussed later.

 _"In which I question the validity of the passion hypothesis, which says